M&C Educational Training Services

 This webinar is the second part of our previous webinar "Call to Arms - Metallurgy".
 But if you haven't seen that one don't worry, the "Taking Action - Metallurgy" webinar will provide an insight into what is contained in our 6 Module course "Certificate of Metallurgy - Pathways".

-Metallography is the study of microstructure of all types of metallic alloys.
+Metallography is the study of the microstructure of all types of metallic alloys.
 With the use of specialist equipment, we can determine the chemical and atomic structure and spatial distribution of the constituents, grains, phases, or inclusion in metallic alloys.

 On this webinar we will look at our Certificate of Metallurgy course assignments and walk through our learning portal.